AmaranthosIO/amaranthosio.github.io/content/articles/build-from-nothing/index.md

   2. Compute
   3. Storage

 These 3 areas form the fundamental idea of a `center for information access` and [data center infrastructure management](/library/dcim), they form the [Bounded Contexts](/library/bounded-context) of [infrastructure](/library/infrastructure).
-While we may have been taught to think of these ideas as `classes`, to the [composable information machine](/library/cim) they are simply [boundaries](/library/boundaries.
-For us, their definition is also an [Axioms](/library/axiom), something we defined and accept without argument.
+While we may have been taught to think of these ideas as `classes`, to the [composable information machine](/library/cim) they are simply [boundaries](/library/boundaries).
+For us, their definition is also an [axiom](/library/axiom), something we defined and accept without further proof.
 These end up as [Things](/library/things) as defined below and also lead us later into a [proof](/library/proof) system.

 In a [Composable Information Machine](/library/cim), we have 3 base abstractions: